This article was originally published on April 26, 2016, and has since been updated.

 #1.
 Highlighting a Single Product

 A single, static image does the job when it comes to showing off a single product, but there are obvious limitations.
 Only one use, view or benefit can be properly conveyed; with a carousel, you can highlight up to five.

-Ford used a carousel to show off their newest Mustang model in locations around the world, celebrating its global rollout and showing the car off in a variety of color options.
+Ford used a carousel ad to show off their newest Mustang model in locations all around the world, celebrating its global rollout and showing the car off in a variety of color options.